Ride the Cyclone: Synopsis

-To introduce each member of the choir, Karnak narrates a "Bumper."
-Underscored by variations on "Karnak's Theme," each segment portrays a brief retelling of the choir member's life, as the other students portray various key figures within it.
-At the end of each Bumper, the choir member delivers an extended monologue as a lead-in to their song.

-The first contestant is Ocean O’Connell Rosenberg, a perfectionist over-achiever ("Ocean's Bumper").
-As a child of "far-left of center humanists," Ocean always felt like the self-proclaimed "white sheep" of the family.
-She tells Karnak that she "has seen enough reality TV" to know what he wants her to do.
-She proceeds to sing a song themed around her own self-importance and ego, comparing herself to the other teens and pointing out how they all fall short compared to her.
-She believes she is the only one worth bringing back to life, as she has the highest chance of succeeding in the world ("What the World Needs").
-After her song ends, Karnak reveals that the choice of who lives will be made by group consensus.
-Though Ocean clumsily attempts to take back her words ("I Love You Guys"), the rest of the choir, including her best friend, Constance Blackwood, has been incredibly offended by her social Darwinist rant.
+The first contestant is Ocean O'Connell Rosenberg, an overachieving perfectionist who grew up among "far-left-of-center humanists" ("Ocean's Bumper").
+She attempts to convince Karnak that she is the worthiest of life compared to the others, as she has the highest chance of succeeding in the world ("What the World Needs").
+To Ocean's dismay, Karnak reveals that the choice will be made by group consensus.
+Though she clumsily attempts to take back her words, the others, including her best friend Constance Blackwood, are extremely offended by her social Darwinist rant ("I Love You Guys").

-The next contestant is Noel Gruber, the only gay boy in his small town who dreams of being a cold-hearted French prostitute, but was instead stuck working at a Taco Bell ("Noel's Bumper").
-He sings about his desire to live the tragic, loveless life of his alter ego, "Monique Gibeau" (inspired by Marlene Dietrich in The Blue Angel), who dies of typhoid flu at the end of the song ("That Fucked Up Girl (Noel's Lament)").
-Ocean expresses annoyance that his song did not have a moral.
-Despite Karnak's objection, she insists that every story has a lesson ("Every Story's Got a Lesson") and gets Constance to perform an anti-drug improv PSA with her, though it soon becomes clear that Constance's dark sense of humor is antithetical to how Ocean wants her to be.
+The next contestant is Noel Gruber, the only gay boy in Uranium and "an aspiring poet laureate" who was stuck working at Taco Bell ("Noel's Bumper").
+He sings about his desire to live the tragic, loveless life of his alter ego, French prostitute "Monique Gibeau" (inspired by Marlene Dietrich in The Blue Angel), who dies of typhoid flu at the end of the song ("That Fucked Up Girl (Noel's Lament)").
+Ocean expresses annoyance that Noel's song did not have a moral ("Every Story's Got a Lesson") and enlists Constance to help her perform one of their anti-drug improv PSA's, which Ocean has scripted in advance.
+When Constance tries to ad-lib, Ocean scolds her.